Posts

 Image

-By definition the ‘Illinois Bayou’ is not a bayou, every dictionary I checked, even Wikipedia use words like sluggish, slow moving and stagnant, when describing a ‘bayou’.
+By definition the ‘Illinois Bayou’ is not a bayou, every dictionary checked, even Wikipedia use words like sluggish, slow moving and stagnant, when describing a ‘bayou’.
 The Illinois Bayou is none of the above , in fact at times during the spring it’s a renowned white-water playground.
-A huge drainage in north central Arkansas the Illinois Bayou consists of the East Middle and North Forks, combined the Illinois Bayou flows into the Arkansas River (Lake Dardanelle).
+A huge drainage in north central Arkansas the Illinois Bayou consists of the East, Middle and North Forks, combined Illinois Bayou flows into the Arkansas River (Lake Dardanelle).
 Boyd Road at first crossing (Cedar Creek) In its headwaters, the North Fork Illinois Bayou begins at the confluence of Left Hand Prong and Right Hand Prong, this is where I want to go today.
-Along the North Fork to the confluence of the Left and Right Hand Prongs.
-The route I’m taking is just north of the ‘North Fork’ and puts me along the south side of Pedestal Rocks Kings Bluff SIA, see: ( 29 The Seven Shelters ), ( 35 Wonders Downunder ) and ( 74 A Bluffs Bushwhack ) . parking near bottom of Boyd Rd.
+Along North Fork to the confluence of the Left and Right Hand Prongs.
+The route I’m taking is along the north side of ‘North Fork’ and is along the south side of Pedestal Rocks Kings Bluff SIA, see: ( 29 The Seven Shelters ), ( 35 Wonders Downunder ) and ( 74 A Bluffs Bus...